mikhailvokhrameev/text_analysis_BMSTU/README.md

 # Text analysis tool.
 Classical NLP

-This repository contains a completed lab assignment for the course “Programming Languages for Data Analysis” at BMSTU.
+This repository contains a completed homework for the course “Programming Languages for Data Analysis” at BMSTU.

 ---
 ### Why did I do this project?